piyush-priy/Self-Driving-Car/README.md

   - Mini map: top‑down map of the road graph
 - Persistent training: save the best brain to localStorage and reload to spawn a new generation
 - Save/load worlds (`.world`) and car brains (`.car` or browser localStorage)
+- Pathfinding: Dijkstra-based shortest path for corridor generation and editor preview

 ## Folder layout